marhosa/OOP_TeacherView_StudentPortal/README.md

 Some Stuff to Note:
 --------------------------------------------------------------

-Very Unoptimized...
+Algorithms
+---
+Very Optimized to the Fullest, but can be improved.

-Search Algorithm Used is Linear Search
+Search Algorithm Used is Linear Search.

-Sort Algorithm Used is Bubble Sort
+Sort Algorithm Used is Bubble Sort.